mmb16/ico_tracker/spec.md

 - [x] Ensure that users can't modify content created by other users
 - [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
 - [x] Include user input validations
-- [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new) e.g. /signup
 - [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
-- [x] You have a large number of small Git commits (9+ commits)
+- [x] You have a large number of small Git commits
 - [x] Your commit messages are meaningful
 - [x] You made the changes in a commit that relate to the commit message
 - [x] You don't include changes in a commit that aren't related to the commit message